Apply to M State

 An international student is defined as a person who is not a U.S. citizen or U.S. immigrant and is seeking admission to Minnesota State Community and Technical College.
 Permanent residents, refugees and political asylees only need to complete the general admission process.
 I-20 forms, authorizing admission into the United States for educational purposes, will be issued when all admission requirements are met and applicants have been accepted to the college.

 M State welcomes high school students who enroll through the Postsecondary Enrollment Options program.
 Success in college depends on how well students adjust to college-level classes and the responsibilities of college attendance.
-All prospective PSEO students must apply to the college prior to the application deadline and complete the required Minnesota Department of Education form.
+All prospective PSEO students must apply to the college prior to the application deadline and complete the required Minnesota Department of Education (MDE) form.
+Visit our PSEO page for more information and the required forms.

 Students interested in programs with selective admissions processes must complete a program application prior to stated deadlines.
 Please visit the program's page to review the application packet and complete an online program application.